elec327/elec327.github.io/midterm_project/index.md

     value on startup!)
   - When a button is pressed, the appropriate LED should flash (and tone should sound).
   - The light and sound associated with the button should be displayed/played as long as the button is held down, and then should stop.
-(So _not_ like in the example video where they play for a constant length of time regardless of how long the button is pressed for.)
+(So _not_ like in the example video below where they play for a constant length of time regardless of how long the button is pressed for.)
   - The timeout period should not be a constant.
 Rather, each time a player pushes a button, a new timeout should start.
 Thus, a timeout of 1-2 s is appropriate.